uiua-lang/ufel/readme.md

 Like Uiua, Ufel is a stack-based array language.

 Unlike Uiua, Ufel is typed with only ASCII characters.
+It also runs left-to-right, rather than right-to-left.

 See [primitives.md](primitives.md) for a list of primitives.